IBM/java-sdk-core/Authentication.md

 ```

 ##  Cloud Pak for Data
-The `CloudPakForDataAuthenticator` will accept user-supplied username and password values, and will
+The `CloudPakForDataAuthenticator` will accept user-supplied values for the username and either a password or apikey, and will
 perform the necessary interactions with the Cloud Pak for Data token service to obtain a suitable
 bearer token.
 The authenticator will also obtain a new bearer token when the current token expires.
 The bearer token is then added to each outbound request in the `Authorization` header in the